-You can rent the Joint Park with many amenities including the pavilion and picnic tables, concession stand, refrigerator, and bathrooms.
+You can rent the Creekside Park with many amenities including the pavilion and picnic tables, concession stand, refrigerator, and bathrooms.
 Access to the playground and fields are also available but are also open to the public.
-Check the website for available dates on the calendar, download and print an application on the “News and Information” tab, and submit to the Borough Hall with the fee.
+Check the website for available dates on the calendar, download and print an application on the “Ordinances and Forms” tab, and submit to the Borough Hall with the fee.

 If you are interested in renting a smaller space, consider the Christy Mathewson Park.
 You will have access to the pavilion with picnic tables, the baseball field, basketball courts, a walking trail, and bathrooms.
 Contact Ed Nowakowski at 570-945-5638 to book events.

 Calendar: Please check out our calendar for Factoryville Borough events in the community as well as use of the borough hall, park, and other important dates.
 You don’t want to miss out!